 The islands used to be authentic pirate country.
-The town of Nassau was a pirate stronghold and almost a no-go area for wealthy merchants, for fear of robbery.
+Nassau’s town was a pirate stronghold and almost a no-go area for wealthy merchants for fear of robbery.

 As the population grew, the populated areas expanded.
 Today, the city of Nassau dominates the entire island of New Providence.
 People often think that the island is actually called Nassau.

 Opposite Nassau is a small satellite islet named Paradise Island.
 Two bridges attach it to the central city.
 No one lived on Paradise Island until the 1980s.